 Most skills normally fit into a business function for example if you love processes and order then roles in ‘Operations’ may suit you, or if your friends are always staying how great you are at meeting new people then ‘Business Development’ may be an area to think about.

-Discovering what you're good is a factor to consider when finding a role you'll enjoy.
-Find out what you're really good at and how to rcognise and develop those skills.
+Discovering what you're good at is a factor to consider when finding a role you'll enjoy.

 5. Don’t confuse ‘role’ and ‘sector’

 A lot of people become fixated on the sector they want to work e.g. ‘finance’ or ‘marketing’ rather than the job they will do e.g ‘operations’ or ‘analyst’.
 By thinking about your skills (see above), you’ll see you can actually apply them to many different sectors.